-Portia cannot believe that her favorite cousin is so changed and immediately writes to Katherine at her new home with Petruchio in Verona to express her concern.
+Portia cannot believe that her favorite cousin is so changed and immediately writes to Katherina at her new home with Petruchio in Verona to express her concern.

-As Katherine, your task is to write a letter to your cousin Portia, clearly defining your identity and defending your marriage to Petruchio as well as your wedding speech.
+As Katherina, your task is to write a letter to your cousin Portia, clearly defining your identity and defending your marriage to Petruchio as well as your wedding speech.
 Because you are attempting to persuade your cousin to accept your transformation, you must be cognizant of audience and offer counterargument in your letter.
+Make reference to specific details from the play in your letter as support for your argument.